streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

 To offload data to NFS, follow these steps.

-## Step1: Install the filesystem offloader
+## Step 1: Install the filesystem offloader

 For details, see [installation](#installation).

-## Step2: Mont your NFS to your local filesystem
+## Step 2: Mont your NFS to your local filesystem

     This example mounts mounts */Users/pulsar_nfs* to */Users/test*.